The FY2023 ED/IES SBIR Program Is Now Closed

-The US Department of Education and Institute of Education Sciences' Small Business Innovation Research Program (ED/IES SBIR) provides seed funding to for-profit small businesses and partners to develop and evaluate new education technology products.
+The US Department of Education and Institute of Education Sciences' Small Business Innovation Research Program (ED/IES SBIR) provides seed funding to for-profit small businesses and partners to develop and evaluate new research-based commercially viable education technology products.

-On January 12, 2023, ED/IES SBIR released three FY2023 solicitations: Phase IA, Phase IB, and a Direct to Phase II.
+In FY2023, ED/IES SBIR released three open solicitations, including Phase IA, Phase IB, and a Direct to Phase II.

 - Phase IA solicitation #91990023R0001 was a request for proposals for $250,000 awards for 8-months for the research and development (R&D) and evaluation of prototypes of entirely new education technology products where no or limited previous technological development has occurred.
 The goal of the Phase IA track is to stimulate novel approaches to solve pressing problems in education.